orangejuice/blog/data/activity/movie-苏东坡-2017/record.en.md

 date: 2020-12-28 20:44:56+08:00
 douban:
   rating: 8.7
-  subtitle: 2017 / Mainland China / Documentary / Directed by Yang Guangzhao &
+  subtitle: 2017 / Mainland China / Documentary / Directed by Yang Guangzhao and
     Zhang Xiaomin
 ---

-Watching it, I didn't remember much.
-It's like a long-winded lecture, handing out time, place, personality, evaluation in a routine manner that makes one distracted.
-The pursuit of exquisite frames leaves a deep impression, every frame has been meticulously crafted.
-They've invited numerous experts to speak and went to various locations to capture a multitude of scenes – they've clearly spent a lot!
-The quest for visual effects is emphasized, but its core is disproportionate in comparison.
-With its plain and straightforward narrative, it lacks a human touch, deprives viewers from experiencing authenticity and the warmth of humanity, and feels more like distant pavilions.
-I wonder how many children find it fascinating and develop a liking for Su Shi – shouldn't this be something the producers consider?
-All these touching stories, yet none of them moves the tender parts of the heart when heard in the film.
-It feels like watching a supplementary DVD for a high school textbook.
-If you're hoping to get a vivid impression of Su Shi, this might not satisfy your appetite.
-Abandoning it feels wasteful – it can't be wasted like this.
-Fortunately, it’s not too long, so I'll jot down some notes when I revisit.
+After watching it, I didn't remember much.
+It felt like a lecture, stiff and monotonous, carefully listing time, place, characters, and reviews in order, causing the mind to wander.
+The film's pursuit of exquisite visuals, on the other hand, was impressive; every frame was crafted with effort, and countless experts and scholars were invited to speak.
+Extensive shooting locations across various places—truly a well-funded endeavor.
+While there's a focus on visual effects, it lacks a corresponding depth of content.
+The narrative is flat and devoid of a human touch, making the whole experience feel unreal, more like distant pavilions and towers than human warmth and reality.
+It’s puzzling whether this film would captivate children or endear them to Su Shi—a consideration that should have been in the translators' minds.
+Despite many touching stories, they came across as unaffected and sterile, reminiscent of watching a high school textbook's companion DVD.
+To get a vivid impression of Su Shi, unfortunately, this film might not satisfy.
+It's a shame to discard it—shouldn't waste it altogether, thankfully it's not too long.
+I might revisit it, jotting down key points.